Back to top

 The confidentiality of the participant's health information is important.
 Leidos is required to maintain the confidentiality of the participant's information and has policies and procedures and other safeguards to help protect the participant's information from improper use and disclosure.

 Leidos is allowed by law to use and disclose certain information without the participant's written permission.
-For example, Leidos may share information with the participant's health care provider to determine whether he or she is enrolled in the plan or whether premiums have been paid on the participant's behalf.
+For example, Leidos may share information with the participant's health care provider to determine whether he or she is enrolled in the Plan or whether premiums have been paid on the participant's behalf.
 Leidos may also share the participant's information when legally required to do so — for example, in response to a subpoena or if the participant's medical safety may be at risk.

 When the participant's authorization is required and the participant authorizes Leidos to use or disclose personal information for some purpose, the participant may revoke that authorization by notifying Leidos in writing at any time.